-- 11.1 A pupil or her parents may request a Governors' Review of the Head's decision to permanently exclude a pupil from the School, or where the pupil is excluded from the School for 11 school days or more or where an exclusion would result in the pupil missing a public examination.
-See the School's separate Exclusion Policy. - 11.2 There will be no right to a Review of other sanctions but a pupil who feels aggrieved may ask an Assistant Head to take up her concerns with the member of staff who imposed the sanction.
+11.1 A pupil or her parents may request a Governors' Review of the Head's decision to permanently exclude a pupil from the school, or where an exclusion would result in the pupil missing a public examination.
+See the school's separate Exclusion Policy.